daggerok/daggerok.github.io/src/blog/2016-2017-ICT-Private-Mentorship/README.md

 And vise versa: when the 10-year T-Note futures contract is dropping, that means that 10-year Bond Yield will be going higher

-If we want to be a buyer of the currency (for example, EUR/USD) we should do that when the 10-year Bond Yield is growing (i.e: 10-year T-Note is dropping).
+If we want to be a buyer of the currency (for example, EUR/USD), we should do that when the 10-year Bond Yield is growing (i.e.: 10-year T-Note is dropping).
 That means, as 10-year Bond Yield is going higher, the countries will chase that, because currencies are moving in the same direction with 10-year Bond Yield.
 That means, while 10-year T-Note is trading lower on HTF, should be buyer of currencies on that HTF